 The Dynamical Systems and Statistical Physics Group within the School of Mathematical Sciences has a broad range of research interests in the area of statistical mechanics as applied to a variety of complex systems, and in the mathematical foundations of dynamical systems theory.
-Particular emphasis is on non-equilibrium processes, stochastic modelling, ergodic theory, chaotic and nonlinear behaviour, and interdisciplinary applications.
-The group consists of 9 permanent staff members (listed as faculty members below) together with several postdocs and PhD students.
-The Group has numerous collaborations and links with other groups in the department.
-Some of the colleagues with strong interest in the activities of the group are listed under affiliated faculty.
-For the research interests of group members please consult the People section.
+Particular emphasis is on non-equilibrium processes, stochastic modelling, ergodic theory, chaotic and nonlinear phenomena, and interdisciplinary applications.
+The group consists of 10 permanent staff members (listed as faculty members below) together with several postdocs and PhD students.
+The group has numerous collaborations and links with other groups in the department, and with other research groups worldwide.
+For more details on the research interests of the individual group members please consult the People section.

 |FACULTY MEMBERS||POSTDOC RESEARCH ASSISTANTS